 Intouch is an Australian hardware provider of self-checkout kiosks for institutions, stores, councils, canteens and other food-and-drink.
 90% of their customers find their own niche software and buy the Australian-made kiosks from Intouch to complete the setup.

 The self-order kiosk terminals are Windows-based, so the checkout software needs to be compatible with that.
-Clueless small businesses can ask Intouch for advice if they don’t know which software to use, but there’s no guarantee this will simplify things.
+Clueless small businesses can ask Intouch for advice if they don’t know which software to use, but we don’t see a guarantee this will simplify things.

 Intouch self-checkout kiosks among food products